 Click on the “Insert Into Post” button to continue.

-WordPress will now insert your animated GIF in the post editor.
+WordPress will now insert your animated GIF in the post editor without losing the animation of the GIF file.

 This full-size image is the original animated GIF you uploaded to WordPress.
 You will be able to see the animation right away in the visual post editor.